Do you struggle with turning your website into an income-generating asset?

 First, you need to start a conversation with them on social media.

-Make sure each of your interaction adds value to their discussion.
+Make sure each of your interactions adds value to their discussion.

 Influencers love it when users appreciate their efforts.
 They will notice and remember you.
 Once you have established a relationship, you can approach them to give you advice.